 A unique, standard feature of each X-10 manufactured after March 25th, 2014 is the new backlit LCD.
 With a simple turn of the dial, the screen illuminates, eliminating the need for external light sources when locks are installed in poorly lit storage areas.
 The backlit display X-10 is GSA approved and utilizes all of the existing part numbers.

-The X-10 offers three modes of operation, and features Automatic Lock Reset, High-Security combination scramble.
+The X-10 offers three modes of operation and features Automatic Lock Reset, a High-Security combination scramble.
 The X-10 resists all forms of external manipulation and environmental attack.

 National Stock Numbers (NSN)

-X-10 Combination Lock for GSA approved security containers and GSA aproved vault doors.
+X-10 Combination Lock for GSA approved security containers and GSA approved vault doors.